Skip Navigation

 Impact

 Numerous studies provide evidence of positive outcomes for students and teachers who participate in the NTN Model.
-To learn about their findings, data, and research methods in full, check out the following reports: NTN Impact Report, 2021 NTN Impact Report, 2020 Peer Reviewed Impact Report, 2019
+To learn about their findings, data, and research methods in full, check out the following reports: NTN Benefits of Project-Based Learning NTN Impact Report 2023 NTN Impact Report 2022

 NTN students outperform their non-NTN peers in academics and postsecondary readiness.

-• NTN students consistently and significantly outperformed non-NTN students on state exams, external assessments, and the ACT/SAT (New Tech Network, 2019).
+• NTN students consistently and significantly outperformed non-NTN students on state exams, external assessments, and the ACT/SAT.
+NTN Peer Reviewed Impact, 2019

 • NTN students are college- and career-ready.
 NTN high school students had a graduation rate of 95%, compared to the national average of 85%.
-NTN students persist in college at a rate of 82%, compared to 74% nationally (New Tech Network, 2021).
+NTN students persist in college at a rate of 82%, compared to 74% nationally.
+NTN Impact Report, 2021

 NTN project-based learning creates an environment that positively impacts student learning, relationships, and technology use.